jwbuitenhuis/topn/README.md

 This will achieve most of the original goal but *idesc* still uses a fair amount of memory, enough to make a 32-bit 'home' version give up the ghost (wsfull) on a database of 10*5M rows.
 This will place a hard limit on the amount of rows that can be processed.
 We could run on 64-bit, but memory is still limited and data is growing fast.
 I'm confident we'll see databases with 20 billion taxi rides soon.
 Besides using a lot of memory, *idesc* will sort every last row in the dataset, whereas we only need the binary distinction "hot or not".
 The 100 hotties can be sorted afterwards.

 ## Binary threshold search
 But can we do better?
 A scan of StackOverflow yielded terms like min-heap, priority-queues.
+I tried a few, like this one:

+    q)list:1000000?100.0
+    q)\ts t:{$[0>i:y bin z;z,y;x sublist(l#y),z,(l:i+1)_y]}[-100]/[();list]
+    2409 5040

-I tried a few but KDB+ wasn't born to mutate a small list of data and the performance dropped.
-I thought about how to apply vector programming and realised KDB+ wants to do a simple operations on a big vector.
-It's unlikely that we can sort faster than the built-in algorithms.
+This can't be parallelised as the algorithm constantly needs the latest state to make its next decision.
+The memory usage is minimal, but we can certainly spare a megabyte here and there if it speeds things up.
+Q wasn't born to mutate small amounts of data and make a lot of decisions.
+It's optimised to process long homogenous lists.
+It's unlikely that we can sort faster than the [built-in algorithms](https://code.kx.com/q/ref/releases/ChangesIn3.5/#improved-sort-performance).
 What if we could avoid sorting altogether?

 The idea is to look for a threshold value that only the top 100 are greater than.
 If we can quickly test how many values are above the threshold, we can hone in to the desired selection.
 The first question is whether this approach has merit in principle.
 An initial test looks promising: